 Before God ever created anything, the triune God had decided that the second person of the Godhead, would wrap Himself in flesh, and provide the salvation that was impossible for us.
 God had the complete plan of salvation worked out with exact clarity.

-It’s said that Mozart, the great music composer, never wrote down a single note on paper until he had his musical composition completed in his mind.
+It’s said that Mozart, the great music composer, never wrote down a single note until he had his musical composition completed in his mind.
 When it was finished in his mind then, with fervor, he scored the musical composition, releasing all that was built up within him.
 I don’t know if that legend is true but my wife, for one, has that same proclivity, so Mozart had nothing on her.

 My wife, Diana, is a creator of things.
 From bookshelves to stuffed animals, she can make them, and they are excellent.
 Curiously, she has said to me on more than one occasion, “I can’t start until I’ve worked the whole thing out in my mind.”
 Now I’m not saying she’s a Mozart, but there is a connection there.

-This “see it all first” talent is a testimony to our God; it’s one of the countless human attributes from the image of God in which we were created.
+” talent is a testimony to our God; it’s one of the countless human characteristics that we received by being created in the image of God.
 Scripture is full of examples of God’s way of “seeing it all first

-For a moment, think about Jesus as the Omega (i.e., “the last”).
-He will have the last work, the last decision, and the last word.Moreover, take heart, “being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”
-(Philippians 1:6); Completion is “the last.”
+Moreover, be encouraged for God’s Word states, “being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.